azh412/azh412/README.md

 ### Hey.
 My name is Azhaan.

 🔥 Doing fiery things as a developer.
-Founder of [@casual-healthcare](https://github.com/casual-healthcare) ⚕️
+Founder of [@casual-healthcare](https://github.com/casual-healthcare) 🏥

-Skills: Python, TensorFlow, Java, C#, .NET Core MVC, and more.
+🔨 Some of my skills include Python, TensorFlow, Java, C#, .NET Core MVC, and more.

 ![Metrics](/github-metrics.svg)